SamirTalwar/Rekord/README.md

 A rekord is an immutable data structure of key-value pairs.
 Kind of like an immutable map of objects, but completely type-safe, as the keys themselves contain the type information of the value.

 It can be used as an alternative to classes with getters (immutable beans, if you will) so you don't have to implement a new concrete class for every value concept—instead, a single type has you covered.
-You also get a builder and a Hamcrest matcher for free, and other concepts, such as validation and default values, can be implemented once and used for all rekords.
+You also get builders for free, `equals` and `hashCode` are implemented for you, and other concepts, such as validation and default values, can be implemented once and used for all rekords.

 And there's no magic.